two-torial/two-torial/docs/games/bemani/sdvx/6_exceedgear/extras.md

 ## Nemsys and Valkyrie modes

-!!! warning "Valkyrie mode requires a 120hz capable monitor, or to have patched your `.dll` with `Valkyrie Mode 60hz`."
+!!! warning "Valkyrie mode requires a 120 Hz capable monitor, or to have patched your `.dll` with `Valkyrie Mode 60 Hz`."

 !!! tip ""